Better-Britain/reports/reports/osa-explainer/sections/03_methods.md

 - quantify error rates by age band and demographic,
 - build a buffer near 18 (be conservative when confidence is low),
 - <strong>always</strong> provide non‑face fallbacks (ID, PASS, open banking) to avoid bias or exclusion.
+Independent testing and sandbox work inform these practices; services should point to those summaries and state their fallback ladder (Ofcom codes).
 </details>

 <details>